Houston school district will give students 3 free meals a day for an entire year in wake of Harvey flooding

 Rising water has devastated Stephen Price's home in Houston, Texas several times in the past.
 Price shares some 'need to know' advice if Hurricane Harvey has you in a similar situation.
-USA TODAY

 HOUSTON - The Houston Independent School District announced Wednesday all students will eat all school meals for free during the 2017-2018 school year.